OmnipotentLabs/communeaisetup/README.md

 <br><br><br><br>

 ### Extra steps, if you want to run a local node.
+- Before you begin the below steps, you need to reboot at least once after completing the above steps and setting up Commune.
 - Install Docker
 ```sh
 sudo apt install docker.io